Fighting Charges With a

 Charges Filed in Domestic Violence Cases

 The two most commonly filed domestic violence charges are corporal injury to a spouse or inhabitant and domestic battery.
 Corporal injury to a spouse or inhabitant can be a misdemeanor or felony and occurs when someone injures their partner, even if the injury is only minor.
-Even throwing an object at someone or restraining them in a way that causes injury can qualify.
-As a top Vista domestic violence attorney, I can often convince the prosecutor to file these charges as a misdemeanor, rather than a felony, punishable up to four years in prison as opposed to the maximum one year jail sentence a misdemeanor carries.
+Just throwing an object at someone or restraining them in a way that causes injury can qualify.
+As a top Vista spousal abuse attorney, I can often convince the prosecutor to file these charges as a misdemeanor, rather than a felony, punishable up to four years in prison as opposed to the maximum one year jail sentence a misdemeanor carries.

 Domestic battery charges are always misdemeanors and are thus less serious than corporal injury charges.
 Domestic battery occurs when someone uses force or violence against their partner.
 This charge may also be filed if someone was emotionally abusive and threatened to act in a violent manner.
 The victim does not need to be injured for domestic battery charges to be filed.